mariadb-corporation/MaxScale/Documentation/Reference/MaxAdmin.md

 You can destroy created listeners with the `destroy listener` command.
 This will remove the persisted configuration and it will not be created on the next startup.
-The listener is stopped but it will remain a part of the runtime configuration until the next restart.
+The listener is destroyed and the listening port is immediately available for reuse.

 ```
 destroy listener - Destroy a listener